Breffni Park: Athletics

-In June 2009, the world record for the twelve-hour continuous relay race was broken by 1,868 participants.
+In June 2009, Breffni Park was the venue where the world record for the 12-hour continuous relay race was broken by 1,868 participants.

 Camogie

 The 2009 Cavan Camogie Development Fun Day to promote the development of camogie at underage levels was held at Breffni Park on 7 June 2009.

 Gaelic football

 Breffni Park regularly hosts matches in the Ulster Senior Football Championship.
 In the Ulster Senior Football Championship 2009, it hosted Cavan's unexpected 0–13 to 1–09 quarter-final defeat of Fermanagh.
 Critics had beforehand doubted Cavan's ability to win the match.
 The Belfast Telegraph described it as Fermanagh's "most inept championship performance for some time", saying Fermanagh were "gunned down".

 Breffni Park has also hosted several matches at national level.

 All-Ireland qualifying matches

 Breffni Park has hosted a number of qualifiers for the All-Ireland Senior Football Championship.

 The stadium hosted one game involving Cavan when they progressed to round four of the qualifiers for the All-Ireland Senior Football Championship 2005.
 The team entered the qualifiers in the second round where they beat Donegal by a score of 1–11 to 1–10 at the ground.
 Breffni Park also hosted the third round qualifying game between Monaghan and Louth which Monaghan won by 1–12 to 0–14.

 The round three qualifier for the All-Ireland Senior Football Championship 2007 between Derry and Laois was played at Kingspan Breffni Park.
-Derry won by 1–18 to 2–11 to go through to the quarter finals.
+Derry won by 1–18 to 2–11 to go through to the quarter-finals.

 In the 2011 Football Championship it hosted 25 June round 1 qualifier between Louth and Meath, and Cavan versus Longford.